mongodb/specifications/source/command-logging-and-monitoring/command-logging-and-monitoring.rst

 -----------

-This specification defines the monitoring and logging of individual commands and in that respect MUST generate events for each command a bulk write executes.
+This specification defines the monitoring and logging of individual commands and in that respect MUST generate events and log messages for each command a bulk write executes.
 Each of these commands, however, must be linked together via the same ``operationId``.

 Implementation Notes